-This course is designed to show thematic connections among a variety of science disciplines, including biology, chemistry and earth science.
-Students will apply prior scientific knowledge to current environmental issues and will become betterinformed citizens and decision makers.
+Environmental Science is designed to show thematic connections among a variety of science disciplines, including biology, chemistry and earth science.
+Students will apply prior scientific knowledge to current environmental issues and will become better-informed citizens and decision makers.
 Key topic areas include the application of scientific process to environmental analysis; ecology; energy flow; ecological structures; earth systems; and atmospheric, land and water science.
-Topics also include the management of natural resources and analysis of private and governmental decisions involving the environment.Prerequisite: Students will have completed a minimum of two science credits.
-Suggested courses would include Biology I, Earth and Space Science I, or Chemistry I.
+Topics also include the management of natural resources and analysis of private and governmental decisions involving the environment.